‘A lot of pain.’ NY has biggest 1-day jump in virus deaths

 The USNS Comfort crew member tested positive Monday and was being isolated, the Navy said in a prepared statement.
 The positive test will not affect the hospital ship’s mission to receive patients, according to the Navy.

-The Comfort has treated about 40 non-COVID-19 patients since arriving in the city last week, prompting complaints it was doing little to help overburdened hospitals in the area.
+The Comfort has treated relatively few non-COVID-19 patients since arriving in the city last week.
+But President Donald Trump said Monday he’d allow coronavirus patients aboard the ship.

-President Donald Trump said Monday he agreed to take COVID-19 patients aboard the ship after speaking with Cuomo.
-Federal officials say emergency patients will now be seen on the ship, whether or not they have the virus, though the ship can isolate only a small number of patients.
+The Pentagon said the ship and a military medical hospital constructed inside a nearby Manhattan convention center now have a total of 110 patients — a negligible number in a city where regular hospitals are overwhelmed with thousands of sick people.

+Officials said, though, that they would be able to ramp up quickly in the coming days.
+Maj.
+Gen. Bill Hall, commander of the Joint Task Force for civil support, said the Javits Center and the Comfort combined will have almost 200 intensive care beds.

 Though the Comfort has 1,000 beds, Cuomo said the transition to handling coronavirus patients will reduce the ship’s capacity to 500 beds.